BYU-CSA/cyber-kickstart/Category Progression/pwn/README.md

 ## Beginner
 ### Knowledge
 * How to approach pwn problems
-* Understand what various security measures can be taken to secure binaries
+* Understand what various security measures can be taken to secure binaries (introduction)
     * ASLR/PIE
         <details>
             <summary><i>Resources</i></summary>